Digital Combat Simulator

-Digital Combat Simulator, or DCS, is a combat flight simulation game developed primarily by Eagle Dynamics and The Fighter Collection.
+Digital Combat Simulator (DCS) is a combat flight simulation game developed primarily by Eagle Dynamics and The Fighter Collection.

 Several labels are used when referring to the DCS line of simulation products: DCS World, Modules, and Campaigns.
 DCS World is a free-to-play game that includes two free aircraft and two free maps.
-Modules are downloadable content that expand the game with add-on aircraft, maps, and other content.
+Modules are paid downloadable content that expand the game with add-on aircraft, maps, and other content.
 Campaigns are scripted sets of missions.
 Modules and campaigns are produced by Eagle Dynamics as well as third-parties.

 Gameplay

 DCS World is a study sim in which players learn how to operate aircraft using realistic procedures.
 Aircraft are meticulously modeled from real-world data, including authentic flight models and subsystems and detailed cockpits with interactive buttons and switches.
 Digital manuals document the history, systems, and operation of each aircraft in extensive detail.
 The game has extensive support for joysticks and HOTAS input devices ranging from gamepads to 1:1 replica cockpits.

 DCS World supports a wide variety of combat operations including combat air patrol, dogfighting, airstrikes, close air support, SEAD, and airlifts.
 Dozens of military airplanes and helicopters are available, spanning eras from World War II through the Cold War into the early 21st century.
 Popular modules include the AH-64D, F-16C, F/A-18C, F-14, and A-10C.

 A mission editor is included for users to create their own scenarios and campaigns with support for scripting in Lua.
 Users can host their own servers with user-made missions for PVE and PVP multiplayer.
-The community has developed tools to create missions using procedural generation and hosts servers that simulate dynamic battlefields.
+The community has developed tools to create missions using procedural generation and real-time editing, and hosts servers that simulate dynamic battlefields.

 DCS World acts as a unified modular platform, in contrast to previous installments in the series which were standalone products.
 This allows users of different modules to switch between aircraft and play together within a single game client.
 The platform also allows third-party developers to publish modules through Eagle Dynamics' storefront.
-Community mods have also been produced, such as the A-4E, T-45C and UH-60L.
+Community mods have also been produced, such as the A-4E, C-130J, T-45C, UH-60L, and the JAS-39 Gripen.

-Use as a training aid
+Use as a military Air Force training aid

-Some air forces have used DCS in lieu of a professional flight simulator because of its very high fidelity.
+Some air forces have used DCS World as a training aid.
+A professional version called Mission Combat Simulator (MCS) is available for organizational use.

-The United States Air Force's 355th Training Squadron at Davis-Monthan AFB currently makes use of the A-10C II module as an instrument and weapons-system trainer.
-The use of virtual reality headsets is also preferred for a more immersive experience.
+The United States Air Force's 355th Training Squadron at Davis-Monthan AFB makes use of DCS as an instrument and weapons-system trainer for the A-10C.
+The use of virtual reality headsets is preferred for a more immersive experience.

-The Armee de l'Air makes use of DCS World for both instrument and tactical training with the Mirage 2000C module, citing insufficient numbers of professional simulators.
+Before the Mirage 2000C was retired in 2022, the French Air Force used DCS for both instrument and tactical training with the M-2000C module, citing insufficient numbers of professional simulators.

-Ukrainian pilots have trained using the A-10C II module for DCS World.
-The training program is a joint military-civilian effort "to prepare a cadre of Ukrainian A-10 pilots for the hoped-for day when the U.S. does supply Ukraine with the planes."
+Ukrainian pilots have trained using the A-10C II and F-16C modules for DCS World.